decentral-inc/nyc-blockchain-workshop/Topic1/03_putting_it_all_together/README.md

 # Client

 A python client is located in the [client folder](./client/).
+Ready to use (no need to modify it).
 It will be our means of interacting with our rust server.

 To run the client, install request package from pip and locate to the client folder.
+Should be in directory `nyc-blockchain-workshop/Topic1/03_putting_it_all_together/client`
 ```bash
 pip install request
 cd ./client/
 ```
+(note your local path may be different)

 and run the python code.
 ```bash
 python client.py